mnlipp/VM-Operator/webpages/vm-operator/webgui.md

 ---
-title: "VM-Operator: Web-GUI — Provides easy access to VM management"
+title: "VM-Operator: Web user interface — Provides easy access to VM management"
 layout: vm-operator
 ---

 # The Web-GUI

 The manager component provides a GUI via a web server.
-The web GUI is implemented using components from the
+This web user interface is implemented using components from the
 [JGrapes WebConsole](https://jgrapes.org/WebConsole.html)
 project.
 Configuration of the GUI therefore follows the conventions